-3> derive the PC5 Relay RLC channel configuration for the first PC5 hop based on the per-SLRB level QoS profile of this end-to-end sidelink DRB, as specifed in 5.8.9.7.2;
+3> derive the PC5 Relay RLC channel configuration for the first PC5 hop based on the per-SLRB level QoS profile of this end-to-end sidelink DRB, as specifed in 5.8.9.7.0;

-3> initiate the PC5 Relay RLC channel addition/modification procedure as specified in clause 5.8.9.7.2 or PC5 Relay RLC channel release procedure as specified in clause 5.8.9.7.1, if needed;

 3> (re)configure the SRAP entity to map the end-to-end DRB with PC5 Relay RLC channel, if needed.

 NOTE: For a L2 U2U Remote UE in RRC_IDLE or RRC_INACTIVE or out of coverage, how to merge the split per-flow QoS on the first PC5 hop into a per-SLRB level QoS profile is up to UE implementation.